dtbinh/Course-Projects/README.md

 # Course-Projects
 Contains Simulink and MATLAB code for projects code - MATLAB code for the Kinematic Analysis Walking Beam Indexer Mechanism.
-PID_ctrl - Simulink Simulation of PID control of Self balancng bicycle.
+PID_ctrl - Simulink Simulation of PID control of Self balancing bicycle.